 There is a growing trend toward "Alkaline Hydrolysis" (also known as water cremation) in body donation programs.
 This process uses water and alkaline chemicals rather than fire to reduce the body to remains, appealing to donors who are environmentally conscious and prefer a "green" alternative to traditional flame cremation.

-In my experience as a pre-planning specialist, I see the same three mistakes repeatedly.
-Avoiding these will save your family immense stress during an already difficult time.
+Families tend to make the same three mistakes repeatedly.
+Avoiding these will save your family stress during an already difficult time.

 - Assuming Acceptance is Guaranteed: This is the biggest risk.
-Programs can decline a body due to autopsy, decomposition, or simply because their morgue is at capacity.
+Programs can decline a body due to autopsy, decomposition, infectious disease, or simply because their facility is at capacity.
 Always have a "Plan B," such as direct cremation, and ensure your family knows what to do if the donation is rejected.
-You can read more about why this happens in our article on Body Donation Rejection Reasons (Options and Timeline).

 - Lack of Pre-Registration: Many people think they can just "leave their body to science" in their will.
 By the time a will is read, it is often too late for donation.
 Most programs require notarized paperwork to be on file weeks or months before death occurs.